nre-learning/nrelabs-curriculum/docs/roadmap.rst

 - Automatically rendering lab pages rather than having to do it statically each lab
 - GUI for putting together lab files

+TOADO

+Need two new types - black box, and simple linux machine.
+The latter may not be necessary if we can SSH to it.
+Also may need a "configurator" type.

+Need to be able to provide default configs as part of the lab definition.
+Can't require people to bake up their own images no matter what

+Don't reset tunnels when you click on another tab.
+Preserve the tunnel history.

+Each lab also needs a diagram and a description/walkthrough of the lab, in addition to any jupyter style walkthrough

+each lab needs tags and categories (latter for navbar)

+Labs HTML files should be jinja2 templates and you should render them when you build the webapp.
+Should write a python script to do this, driven by syringefiles.